Lobster Lake

 Douglas County, MinnesotaMesotrophic

 Lobster Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 Lobster Lake is unusually deep for Minnesota at 65 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Lobster Lake covers 1,334 acres alongside 17.3 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Lobster Lake ranks 24 of 51 in Douglas County — solidly in the upper half of the local distribution.